Help Animals & People

 • Ensure items are properly stored/secured during transportation

-• Deliver supplies to pet owner
+• Deliver supplies to Pet Pantry depots and/or pet owners

 • Meet pet owners at street level